Strobesstrobes

 What is SIPVicious used for?

-Can VoIP calls be intercepted?
+Can VoIP calls really be intercepted?

 Sources and references